redaelli/imago-forensics/README.md

 * -o path: the output directory where imago will save the CSV file, with the extracted metadata
 * -s yes: the temporary SQLite database will not be deleted after the processing.
 * -t jpeg: imago will search only for jpeg images.
+* -d all: imago will calculate md5, sha256, sha512 for the jpeg images.

 # ToDo